A Comprehensive Survey on Test-Time Adaptation under Distribution Shifts: Online Test-Time Adaptation

 \subsubsection{Consistency Regularization}

-In the classic mean teacher \cite{tarvainen2017mean} framework, the pseudo labels under weak data augmentation obtained by the teacher network are known to be more stable.
-Built on this framework, RMT \cite{dobler2022robust} pursues the teacher-student consistency in predictions through a symmetric cross-entropy measure, while OIL \cite{ye2022robust} only exploits highly confident samples during consistency maximization.
-VDP \cite{gan2023decorate} and its follow-up method \cite{yang2023exploring} also utilize this framework to update visual domain prompts with the pre-trained model being frozen.
-Moreover, CoTTA \cite{wang2022continual} further employs multiple augmentations to refine the pseudo labels from the teacher network, which is also applied in other methods \cite{brahma2022probabilistic,tomar2023tesla}.
-Inspired by maximum classifier discrepancy \cite{saito2018maximum}, AdaODM \cite{zhang2022adaptive} proposes minimizing the prediction disagreement between two classifiers at test time to update the feature encoder.
+In the classic mean teacher \citep{tarvainen2017mean} framework, the pseudo labels under weak data augmentation obtained by the teacher network are known to be more stable.
+Built on this framework, RMT \citep{dobler2023robust} pursues the teacher-student consistency in predictions through a symmetric cross-entropy measure, while OIL \citep{ye2022robust} only exploits highly confident samples during consistency maximization.
+VDP \citep{gan2023decorate} utilizes this framework to update visual domain prompts with the pre-trained model being frozen.
+Moreover, CoTTA \citep{wang2022continual} further employs multiple augmentations to refine the pseudo labels from the teacher network, which is also applied in other methods \citep{brahma2023probabilistic,tomar2023tesla,ma2023swapprompt}.
+Inspired by maximum classifier discrepancy \citep{saito2018maximum}, AdaODM \citep{zhang2022adaptive} proposes minimizing the prediction disagreement between two classifiers at test time to update the feature encoder.

-Apart from the model variation above, several methods \cite{sivaprasad2021test,lin2022video,das2023transadapt,lumentut20223d,su2022revisiting,chen2023openworld} also enforce the consistency of the corresponding predictions among different augmentations.
-In particular, SWR-NSP \cite{choi2022improving} introduces an additional nearest source prototype classifier at test time and minimizes the difference between predictions under two different augmentations.
-FTEA \cite{zhang2022unseen} performs knowledge distillation from the fused multi-modality prediction to the prediction of each modality.
-Besides, many methods \cite{guan2021bilevel,kuznietsov2022towards,kim2022ev,belli2022online,yi2023temporal} leverage the temporal coherence for video data and design a temporal consistency objective at test time.
-For example, TeCo \cite{yi2023temporal} encourages adjacent frames to have semantically similar features to increase the robustness against corruption at test time.
-LAME \cite{boudiaf2022parameter} further exploits the neighbor consistency, forcing neighboring points in the feature space to have consistent assignments.
+Apart from the model variation above, several methods \citep{sivaprasad2021test,das2023transadapt,lumentut20223d,su2022revisiting,chen2023openworld} also enforce the consistency of the corresponding predictions among different augmentations.
+In particular, SWR-NSP \citep{choi2022improving} introduces an additional nearest source prototype classifier at test time and minimizes the difference between predictions under two different augmentations.
+Besides, many methods \citep{guan2021bilevel,kuznietsov2022towards,kim2022ev,belli2022online,yi2023temporal} leverage the temporal coherence for video data and design a temporal consistency objective at test time.
+For example, TeCo \citep{yi2023temporal} encourages adjacent frames to have semantically similar features to increase the robustness against corruption at test time.